International student academic standard guidelines

 - Academic grades: International Students’ grades should be no lower than a “C” (ideally a “C+, B or A), or no lower than “3” on IB MYP report cards.

-- Work efforts: International Students’ work efforts should be an “S” (satisfactory) or a “G” (Good).
-They must complete all homework on time, participate full in class work, ask for help when needed.
-An “N” for “needs improvement” indicates that the student is not making the required effort.
+- Work efforts: International Students’ work efforts should be an “S” (Satisfactory) or a “G” (Good).
+They must complete all homework on time, participate fully in class work, and ask for help when needed.
+An “N” for “Needs Improvement” indicates that the student is not making the required effort.

 - Attendance: International Students must have excellent attendance.
 They must attend school every day, go to every class, and be on time.
 Unexcused absences or a pattern of absences that could have been avoided will result in discipline.

 - Performance Contract / Probation Contract (Natural parent, homestay parent, custodian, and school counsellors will be notified)

 International student courses

 International students are required to have a full course load.
 In general, this should be eight classes with ministry-approved or BAA course content.
 If there is an extraordinary reason for a partial timetable, permission must be sought from the Vice-Principal or District Administrator of International Programs as well as their counsellor.
 A permission form is to be signed.

 Online Courses or additional courses